Canada: slowdown before a new boom?

 The government has increased spending on infrastructure, cut some taxes, and increased child benefits, among others.

-The downside is that the budget deficit is now swelling.
-For the 2019-20 fiscal year, the Canadian government is projected to post a deficit of CA$19.6 billion (US$14.8 billion), sharply up from a deficit of just CA$1 billion (US$754 million) four years ago.
+Recently, the government unveiled that the budget deficit for the 2019-20 fiscal year was estimated around CA$ 26.6 billion (US$20.2 billion), larger than the previous forecast of CA$19.8 billion (US$15 billion) and sharply up from a deficit of just CA$1 billion (US$751 million) four years ago.
 The federal government has run deficits every year since 2015, despite continued economic growth.